7 superb places to dine out in Darwin

 Located in the heart of the city is a hidden gem tucked away down Austin Lane.
 Charlie's of Darwin is home to the town's first gin distillery where you can try gins infused with locally sourced botanicals including Kakadu plum, lemon myrtle and river mint.
 From the restaurant, you can order contemporary shared plates featuring Australian produce – your taste buds will be tantalised with every bite.
 For a more casual setting, head to the attached rooftop bar that overlooks Raintree Park.

 Be sure to book a table in advance when dining in the restaurant as this popular spot can get very busy.
 Once you try their food you will understand why!

 Well-known restaurateur Jimmy Shu has furnished this Mitchell Street business with tables and artwork from his Asian travels which is a huge drawcard for this indoor and alfresco setting.

 An even greater lure is the food itself.
 With everything from the signature dish butter chicken to hanuman oysters, there’s bound to be something to satisfy on this extensive and exciting menu.

 Visit Hanuman Restaurant.

-This newly opened restaurant offers the finer side of dining in the upstairs area of the beautifully renovated heritage-listed Admiralty House – located on the corner of Knuckey Street and the Esplanade.
-Darwin Club is the sister restaurant of Char, owned by Brisbane beef baron John Kilroy, whose Cha Cha Char Wine Bar & Grill is one of the Queensland capital’s most renowned places for a steak – it’s little wonder the Darwin version is equally as popular.
+This restaurant offers the finer side of dining in the beautifully renovated heritage-listed Admiralty House – located on the corner of Knuckey Street and the Esplanade.
+Owned by Brisbane beef baron John Kilroy, whose Cha Cha Char Wine Bar & Grill is one of the Queensland capital’s most renowned places for a steak – it’s little wonder the Darwin version is equally as popular.